DataDog/httpd-datadog/README.md

 LoadModule ddtrace_module <MODULE_PATH>/mod_ddtrace.so
 ````

-Then run `httd -t` to test.
+Then run `httd -t` to test the new configuration.
 You can find the ddtrace log.

 ````sh
 cat <LOG> | grep ddtrace